 Try it: How To Play Loteria from Lola Mercadito

 Buy it: Loteria at Amazon

-El Dia de los Muertos (The Day of the Dead) is a Mexican holiday that most Hispanic families observe.
-It is celebrated from midnight of October 31 until November 2.
-During this time, it is believed that the gates of heaven are open and spirits of people who have passed on can rejoin their families here on Earth for those 24 hours.
+El Día de los Muertos (The Day of the Dead) is a Mexican holiday.
+It is celebrated from midnight on October 31 until November 2.
+During this time, it is believed that the gates of heaven are open and spirits of people who have passed on can rejoin their families here on Earth for those two days.
 People gather at cemeteries to welcome back the souls of their relatives with food, drinks, decorations, and celebration.
-Though this can be a morbid topic to discuss, National Geographic Kids describes it very well.
-Give this as a topic for students to research independently or conduct a whole-class research project to learn more about this holiday, which is just around the corner.
+National Geographic Kids has a great starting point to research Día de los Muertos.

 Learn more: National Geographic Kids: Day of the Dead

 15. Teach students about Las Posadas with poinsettia crafts

 Las Posadas is a religious festival celebrated in Mexico and most Latin American countries in late December that commemorates the journey Joseph and Mary took to Bethlehem to give birth to Jesus.
 During the festival, children and family members dress up as angels, carry candles, play/listen to music, eat food, and decorate with poinsettias.
 Introduce this topic to your students, create a poinsettia craft as a keepsake, and embrace these Hispanic Heritage Month activities again in December when you discuss holidays around the world.

 Try it: Poinsettia Crafts for Kids from Artsy Craftsy Mom